Public Conservation of Collection Works at the Hamburger Bahnhof

 With the educational series “Show me!”, the Hamburger Bahnhof invites all visitors to take a look behind the scenes: public conservation allow visitors to get to know works of art and the museum's collection work up close during the exhibition visit.

-Bruce Nauman, Room With My Soul Leftout.
-Room That Doesn’t Care, 1984/2010, Rieckhallen, Hall 5
+Bruce Nauman, Room with my soul leftout.
+Room that doesn`t care, 1984/2010, Rieckhallen, Hall 5

 In 2010, Bruce Nauman installed four black corridors in the former industrial hall that run towards each other in a cross shape and are only illuminated by pale light.
 Standing on a grate in the center of the installation, visitors look up into a shaft and down into an abyss.
 For some, entering the corridors may be unpleasant, even oppressive, causing isolation and fear.